magomimmo/modern-cljs/doc/tutorial-18.md

 #### Dev profile

-As we said above, our `project.clj` mixed up dependencies, plugins and project configurations pertaining to different activities of the project itself.
+As we said above, our `project.clj` mixed up dependencies, plugins and project configurations pertaining to different activities onto the project itself.

 [Leinningen][14] predefines few profiles, being the already seen `:user` profile one of them.
-A second predefined profile is the `:dev` one which is very useful in approaching the mentioned separation of concerns in the `project.clj`
+A second predefined profile is the `:dev` one, which is very useful in approaching the mentioned separation of concerns in the `project.clj`

-For example the `piggieback' dependency and the corresponding `:repl-options` and `:injections` they all have to do with the development activities by enabling the bREPL on top of an nREPL.
+For example, the `piggieback` dependency and the corresponding `:repl-options` and `:injections` configurations they all have to do with the development activities by enabling the bREPL on top of an nREPL.

-By adding a `:profiles` section into the `project.clj` we can start separating those stuff pertaining the development activities from the rest by moving them into a `:dev` profile as follows:
+By adding a `:profiles` section to the `project.clj` file we can start separating those stuff pertaining the development activities.
+Just move them into a `:dev` profile as follows:

 ```clj
 (defproject